Kong/developer.konghq.com/app/_tutorials/add-rate-limiting-to-a-service-with-kong-gateway.md

 ## Steps

-1. Enable the Rate Limiting Plugin on the Service
+1. Enable the Rate Limiting plugin on a service:

 {% capture step %}
 {% entity_example %}